-Earlier this month the 2005 graduate, who earned her BFA in Graphic Art and Design in the Department of Art, Art History, and Design along with a BA in Communications in the Department of Communication and Media Studies, walked the red carpet at the world premiere of Disney • Pixar’s Incredibles 2.
+In June the 2005 graduate, who earned her BFA in Graphic Art and Design in the Department of Art, Art History, and Design along with a BA in Communications in the Department of Communication and Media Studies, walked the red carpet at the world premiere of Disney • Pixar’s Incredibles 2.
 Kelly has worked at Pixar Animation Studios for 14 years, the last three as Script Supervisor for Incredibles 2, which shattered box office expectations at $183.2M – the largest opening weekend in animated film history.

 With her strong training at Dominican in studio and digital art, Kelly began an internship with Pixar in Consumer Products in 2004.
 She assisted in the production of toys, books, and video games, just as production on The Incredibles was wrapping up.

 “My desk was within earshot of The Incredibles production pod.
 I would admire and observe director Brad Bird and his crew in action,” Kelly recalls.
 “The pod operated like a close-knit family, with a lively and efficient workflow.
 Brad was laser-focused on film goals and his attentive crew would execute with humor and ease.
 Little did I know my career would come full circle, landing a job as Brad Bird’s Script Supervisor on Incredibles 2.”

 Prior to becoming Script Supervisor, Kelly spent 10 years in Publishing at Pixar managing art and editorial content for children’s books, magazines, and digital apps, starting with the 2006 film Cars and finishing with 2015’s The Good Dinosaur.

 After a well-rounded experience in Publishing, Kelly was eager to join film production.